-Figure 2.12: CAN Structure, with (b) showing a join procedure Content Addressable Network (CAN) is another P2P system.
+Figure 2.12: CAN Structure, with (b) showing a join procedure

+Content Addressable Network (CAN) is another P2P system.
 As opposed to Chord, however, CANs are generalized versions of Chord, i.e., they use a d-dimensional coordinate system.
-To make illustrations easier, we will set d=2 for the rest of this section.
+To make illustrations easier, we will set d = 2 for the rest of this section.
 For example, we can have a tuple containing a file name and a file type which would require a two-part key for the two-part attribute.
-Here, each piece of content in a CAN has 2 identities: $\langle id.x, id.y \rangle$ or $\langle file$ name, file type $\rangle$ .
+Here, each piece of content in a CAN has 2 identities: $\langle id.x, id.y \rangle$ or \langle file name, file type \rangle .
 For example, two files named "Foo" may have different file types such as .jpg and .txt.

 In the figure above, each dot is a node, meaning that each node is responsible for a rectangular partition of the coordinate space.
 The user can have a more fine-grained query in this structure.
 The x-axis and y-axis are showing normalized values of the keys from 0 to 1.
 If a node joins, it chooses a random (x, y) coordinate and splits the box (i.e. a specific coordinate space) that it is in with the existing node.
 A node leaving is more difficult, as the merging of 2 rectangles is not always a rectangle.
 If a node leaves, the system must partition that rectangle to merge it with other already present rectangles.
 Consistent hashing again ensures the correct handling of the hash when nodes exit.

 Note: Remember that the specific example here shows 2 dimensions, but CAN could have any d-dimensional coordinate system.

 Note: In Chord, one can also represent the <file name, file type> attribute, but this would require concatenating the 2 keys into one.
-Question (Student): Does this require a full replication of content on all peers?

-Answer (Instructor): No, because that assumes all nodes will leave at the same time.
-Say, for example, each node replicated at 3 other nodes.
-This provides the assumption that if 3 nodes leave, we're still ok.
-2.3.2 Unstructured P2P Systems Rather than adhering to some topological protocol such as a ring or a tree, unstructured topologies are defined by randomized algorithms, i.e., the network topology grows organically and arbitrarily.
+2.3.2 Unstructured P2P Systems

+Rather than adhering to some topological protocol such as a ring or a tree, unstructured topologies are defined by randomized algorithms, i.e., the network topology grows organically and arbitrarily.
 Each node picks a random ID and then picks a random set of nodes to be neighbors with.
 The number of nodes is based on the choice of degree.
 If k = 2, it means the new node will randomly link to 2 existed nodes and establish logical connections.
 When a node leaves, the connections are severed and any remaining nodes can establish new links to offset the lost connections.

 Without structure, certain systems can become more complicated.
-For example, a hash table key lookup may require a brute force search.
+For example, a hash table key lookup may require a brute-force search.
 This floods the network, and the response also has to go back the way it came through the network.
 We observe that the choice of degree impacts network dynamics (overhead of broadcast, etc.).
 The unstructured notion of such P2P systems framed early systems, but newer systems have more structure in order to reduce overhead.

-Figure 2.13: Search in Unstructured P2P System From the figure above, we see that search in an unstructured P2P system is done by propagating through the graph as seen in the above figure.
+Figure 2.13: Search in Unstructured P2P System

+From the figure above, we see that search in an unstructured P2P system is done by propagating through the graph as seen in the above figure.
 Here, a query (Q) is passed to node A, which is then propagated through the network as each node queries its neighbors.
 Eventually, the signal is backpropagated to the sender.
 This can easily flood the system as mentioned above, so one can create a hop count limit to reduce unnecessary traffic.
 Each time the query is passed to a neighbor, the hop count is decremented.
 Upon reaching 0, the node will simply return not found.

 2.3.3 SuperPeers